ixtli/space-junk/README.md

 misc
 ===
+## source style and notes
++ try to limit lines to 80 characters in width: not all of us edit code on 20+ inch monitors.
++ we take for granted that C++2003 value initialization rules are applied.
+By way of explanation, consider a template class C<type T> which contains a member variable of type T called x.
+We assume that after calling the default constructor C<int> foo = C<int>(), x will be equal to zero.
++ don't cuddle { } with keywords or other statements except for `else` and `else if`

 ## troubleshooting
 + Sometimes you might get an svn error when `make dependencies` tries to use git-svn to update subdirectories in the v8 subrepo.
 Simply delete the offending directories and rerun `makde dependencies`.